minhv2UWT/Tetris-Game/README.md

 ### Sprint 2 Contribution

 #### Simran Narwal
+- Worked on the second bullet point of the GUI update
+- Implemented a Property Change Listener to recieve updates from the board class
+- Created a paintComponent method, which was later redesigned to Minh's version

 #### Koji Yoshiyama
 - Instantiated and added a reference to a PropertyChangeSupport object in the board class